Are you looking for ideas on how to give back working from home?

 10. Final Act of Kindness

-Well, that’s it – 10 ways you can help someone during lockdown without leaving home!
+Well, that’s it – 10 ideas on how you can give back working from home?
 Let me know if you have any other ideas that we can add to this list!

-The best thing that we can all do is stay safe and stay at home, but the reality is that sometimes we need to go out to help others, so if you can go out, then there are so many more organisations that could use your help.
+Sometimes we need to help others, so if you can go out, there are so many more organisations that could use your help.